openservicemesh/osm/DESIGN.md

 ## Use Case

 *As on operator of services spanning diverse compute platforms (Kubernetes and Virtual Machines on public and private clouds) I need an open-source solution, which will dynamically*:
-  - **Apply policies** governing HTTP access between peer services within per-URI granularity
+  - **Apply policies** governing TCP & HTTP access between peer services
   - **Encrypt traffic** between services leveraging mTLS and short-lived certificates with a custom CA
   - **Rotate certificates** as often as necessary to make these short-lived and remove the need for certificate revocation management
   - **Collect traces and metrics** to provide visibility into the health and operation of the services